 Lichen is often used by perfume makers.

-Indeed, it is possible to harvest up to 9000 Tons of lichen a year to extract essential oil used in perfume.
+Indeed, the industry harvests up to 9000 tons of lichen a year to extract essential oil used in perfume.

 This plant imparts woody scents with hints of seaweed and fungus odors.